kieselsteini/legato/README.md

 * Path                - implemented
 * State               - implemented
 * System              - implemented (some bits missing)
-* Threads             - not implemented (and probably will never be...)
+* Threads             - not implemented (and probably will never be)
 * Time                - implemented (timeout missing)
 * Timers              - implemented
 * Transformations     - implemented
-* UTF-8               - not implemented (Lua has strings...)
+* UTF-8               - not implemented (Lua has strings / use legato UTF8 functions)
 * Miscellaneous       - not implemented (nothing of value here)
 * Platform-specific   - not implemented
 * Direct3D            - not implemented